flojoy-ai/docs/docs/instruments-database/Electronic Loads/Keysight-N3300A/Keysight-N3300A.md

 load.disconnect()
 ```

-Note: Replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual VISA address of your Keysight N3300A Electronic Load.
+Note: Replace `'TCPIP0::192.168.1.1::inst0::INSTR'` with the actual VISA address of your Keysight (Agilent) N3300A Electronic Load.

 </TabItem>
 </Tabs>